diazepam (generic name)

 - some medicines for seizures like carbamazepine, phenobarbital, phenytoin, or primidone

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
 Your body can become dependent on this medicine.
 Ask your doctor or health care professional if you still need to take it.
-However, if you have been taking this medicine regularly for some time, do not suddenly stop taking it.
-You must gradually reduce the dose or you may get severe side effects.
-Ask your doctor or health care professional for advice.
-Even after you stop taking this medicine it can still affect your body for several days.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce the risk of dizzy and fainting spells, do not stand or sit up quickly, especially if you are an older patient.
 Alcohol may increase dizziness and drowsiness.
 Avoid alcoholic drinks.